fcrozatier/monarch/README.md

 iterate(digit).parse("42"); // results: [{value: [4, 2], remaining: ""}, {value: [4], remaining: "2"}, {value: [], remaining: "42"}]
 ```

+## Parse errors

-## Custom error messages
+### Custom error message

 You can easily customize the error message of a parser for easier debugging with the `error(msg: string): this` method.
-This method returns the parser at hand.
+This method returns the parser.

 ```js
 const even = regex(/^[02468]/).error("Expected an even number");